mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ## Similarities with other Scripture

+I have been collecting similarities between the Book of Enoch and the accepted, canonical Scriptures.
+Many statements in Enoch have one or two (or more) supporting witnesses in Scripture.

+### Angels Take the Sinners

 <div class="columns">
 {% include verse.html
 text="In those days the angels shall descend into the secret places And gather together into one place all those who brought down sin And the Most High will arise on that day of judgement To execute great judgement amongst sinners."